 Exercise is one of the best ways to build lean muscle mass, improve your metabolism and increase leptin sensitivity (similarly to how it improves insulin sensitivity).
 As your physical activity level goes up, so does your metabolic rate and ability to regulate leptin.
 Even in people who seem to have a genetic predisposition to weight gain, exercise can still be highly protective.

 By building strength and muscle mass, exercise helps to divert calories away from being stored as body fat so they can be used to grow and repair lean tissue instead.
 It also promotes the release of growth hormones, adrenaline and testosterone, all of which enable fat to be used as energy and mobilized rather than stored.
-In an age when rates of diabetes and heart disease are staggering, exercise remains one of the best ways to promote the use of glucose (sugar) and fatty acids in the blood so they don’t wind up causing metabolic problems.
+In an age when rates of diabetes and heart disease are extremely high, exercise remains one of the best ways to promote the use of glucose (sugar) and fatty acids in the blood so they don’t wind up causing metabolic problems.

-It’s been found that people who exercise regularly have increased protection against developing dangerous visceral fat and are typically healthier overall compared to non-exercise.
+It’s been found that people who exercise regularly have increased protection against developing dangerous visceral fat and are typically healthier overall compared to non-exercisers.
 In fact, even if exercise doesn’t cause weight loss, it still has many positive effects!
 Exercise is a natural stress-buster, considering it helps regulate hormones and causes an “endorphin rush,” which can reduce the need for unhealthy coping mechanisms like overeating.
 It’s beneficial for regulating blood pressure, insulin and glucose levels, cholesterol and so on.

 How much exercise is enough?
 Aim for at least 30 minutes daily, but ideally more like 45–60 minutes.
 A combination of aerobic and strength-building exercises is best.
 Try to incorporate high-intensity interval training (HIIT workouts) and burst training into your routine to maximize the metabolic benefits.
 HIIT, which involves sprinting and vigorous bursts of movement, offers a ton of proven benefits in less time compared to doing steady-state cardio exercise.

 While exercise has many metabolic benefits, be aware that too much exercise will lower leptin levels and usually increase appetite.
 Some studies have found that long duration exercise (ranging from one to multiple hours) will interrupt leptin production and secretion.
-(13) Exercise needs to be balanced with rest and recovery, because depending on the person, over-training can lead to many problems associated with metabolic damage and low leptin, such as infertility, hypothyroidism, sexual dysfunction and irregular periods.
-(14)
+Exercise needs to be balanced with rest and recovery, because depending on the person, overtraining can lead to many problems associated with metabolic damage and low leptin, such as infertility, hypothyroidism, sexual dysfunction and irregular periods.

 Even when someone has required their nutritional and calorie needs, they are still prone to overeating and weight gain if they are chronically stressed.
 Studies have found associations between high stress levels, including high cortisol levels or symptoms tied to depression or anxiety, and increased weight gain.